wp-plugins/quick-contact-form/readme.txt

 *	Drag and drop fields with easy to edit labels and captions.
 *	Range of built in styles with custom CSS support.
-*	Display latest messages on dashboard
+*	Display and download messages
 *	Custom error and thank-you messages
 *	Multiple form support